 How is a jury selected?

-If you want to be excused for another reason (such as illness), you must state that reason on the form and enclose any certificates or documents in support of your application.
+If you want to be excused for another reason (such as illness), you must state that reason when you reply to the summons and enclose any certificates or documents in support of your application.
 The County Registrar will decide if you can be excused, or not.

 Any jury members that have been summonsed and are not excused must attend court on the first day of jury service.
 The name of every juror is called out and you must answer to show you are in attendance.